-Credit risk
+Credit Risk

 State law limits investments in certain types of investments to a prime or better rating issued by nationally recognized statistical rating organizations (NRSRO's).
-As of June 30, 2015, the District's investments in the uncategorized pooled investment (the Michigan Liquid Asset Fund Plus) are rated AAAm according to Standard & Poor's.
+As of June 30, 2016, the District's investments in the uncategorized pooled investment (the Michigan Liquid Asset Fund Plus) are rated AAAm according to Standard & Poor's and had a weighted average maturity (WAM) of < 60 days.